athensresearch/athens/docs/content/design/proxy.md

 The important part of this algorithm is `lookupOnRegistry`.
 That function queries an endpoint on the registry that either:

-- Returns 404 if it has `MxV1` in the registry
+- Returns 404 if it doesn't have `MxV1` in the registry
 - Returns the base URL for MxV1 if it has `MxV1` in the registry

 Finally, if `MxV1` is fetched from a registry server, a background job will be created to periodically check `MxV1` for deletions and/or deprecations.
 In the event that one happens, the proxy will delete it from the cache.